r3fang/SnapATAC/examples/10X_P50/README.md

 ```

 **Step 6.
 Bin filtration (SnapATAC)**
-We next filter out any bins overlapping with the [ENCODE blacklist](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/) and bins belonging to chrM or random chromsomes to prevent from any potential artifacts.
+We next filter out any bins overlapping with the [ENCODE blacklist](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/) and bins belonging to unwanted chromsomes such as chrM, random chromsomes or sex chromsomes to prevent from any potential artifacts.

 ```R
 > system("wget http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/mm10-mouse/mm10.blacklist.bed.gz");